Zhaopudark/PSComputerManagementZp/README.md

 - **Variable Naming**: `snake_case` is used to indicate private variables while `PascalCase` is used for non-private variables.
 So, in code style consistency, please consider the above rule.
 - **Paths**: Almost all components deal only with existing and accessible paths.
 If a path is non-existing or not accessible, errors or warnings will be thrown.
 This rule is to avoid unexpected operations and can be seen in almost all components of this module.
 - **Comments** : `.SYNOPSIS` and `.DESCRIPTION` are both used to describe the function's usage and details, with the former being a brief description of key points and the latter being a detailed description with rationales and ideas.
 And, `.SYNOPSIS` may use more normal language than `.DESCRIPTION`.
 There is no restriction that they must be used together.
 - **Logging**: The principle is that when making logs, the logs will be written into files anyway.
 If a log needs to be displayed in the console, it will be done as a `Verbose` message.
-The private function `Write-FileLogs` should only be used in the private function `Write-Logs`, and the latter is the only logging function in all components.
+The private function `Write-FileLog` should only be used in the private function `Write-Log`, and the latter is the only logging function in all components.
 Also, the latter is not an API function for normal users.
 - **Hardlinks**: Although hard links can sometimes be considered normal files, in this module, it is recommended to restrict any `copy-` or `move-` operations on hard links to avoid potential problems.
 - **Version Iteration**: To be consistent with both [PowerShell Gallery](https://www.powershellgallery.com/) and GitHub's pre-release feature of repositories, this module has supported pre-release with suffix labels such as `beta0`, `beta1` etc. Take the version `v0.0.3-beta0` as an example:
   -  The character `v` is used only for GitHub's as an indicator of tags.
 The actually version is `0.0.3-beta0`, which is the same to the one in [PowerShell Gallery](https://www.powershellgallery.com/).